roomariz/routerx/README.md

 ## Architecture

-RouterX follows a modular architecture with the following structure:
+RouterX follows a modular architecture based on clean architecture principles with the following structure:

 ```
 .